InternetNZ/srs-xml-client/README.md

 All requests require a registrar ID which is specified using `--registrar-id`.

-SRS registry URL is specified using `--url`, it is not required if `--dry-run` is being used.
+SRS URL is specified using `--url`, it is not required if `--dry-run` is being used.

 Both options can be set using enviroment variables, see ENVIROMENT above.